-Around 75 percent of all sea creatures exhibit bioluminescence, although it is by no means restricted to the deep ocean: There are several insects—fireflies, certain beetles—and varieties of fungi that produce their own light, but nowhere is it more common than beneath the waves.
+Around 75 percent of all sea creatures exhibit bioluminescence.
+On land, there are several insects—fireflies, certain beetles—and varieties of fungi that produce their own light, but nowhere is it more common than beneath the waves.
 This ability is used to defend, distract, hunt, attract, communicate or even camouflage—by predators and prey alike.

 The helmet jellyfish, a bright red, torpedo-shaped jelly with stiff tentacles, seems to sparkle with blue particles in the darkness.
 When threatened, it will literally eject its bioluminescence into the water to trick the predator into following the glowing trail while the helmet jellyfish jets off, now unilluminated.

 Another jellyfish to generate its own light is the atolla, a species of crown jellies, deep red in color with a bell that looks like a glass dome.
-The jelly can create a pinwheel of blue light within the dome when threatened—not to startle or distract predators, but actually to attract larger predators.
-When the atolla is in danger, its lights act as an alarm, signaling larger predators, which come and scare off the current predator-turned-prey that had been attacking the jellyfish.
+When threatened, the jelly can create a pinwheel of blue light within the dome—not to startle or distract predators, but actually to attract larger predators.
+When the atolla is in danger, its light acts as an alarm, signaling larger predators, which come and scare off the current predator-turned-prey that had been threatening the jellyfish.

 Some creatures, like the helmet jellyfish, release bioluminescent substances to distract their predators.
 The green bomber worm, aptly named because of the specialized sacs of bioluminescence that it bursts when in danger, distracts would-be predators with an explosion of green.
 Its relative, the gossamer worm, has the same mechanism but produces yellow bioluminescence.

 Dragonfish are the fish that can see red light.
-God designed this creature, only a few inches long, with red photophores (light-emitting organs) beneath their eyes to illuminate the water ahead of them as they hunt, like headlights that only they are capable of seeing.
+God designed this creature, only a few inches long, with red photophores (light-emitting organs) beneath its eyes to illuminate the water ahead of it as it hunts, like headlights that only it is capable of seeing.

 There is one species of fish on which this ruse is useless.
-The barreleye fish is named for their large, tubular eyes encased within a transparent head, which are constantly rotated upward, scanning the “skies” for prey.
-But where other creatures use bioluminescence as a camouflage, it acts as a flag for the barreleye, whose eyes contain a pigment that filters out sunlight, allowing them to locate prey by their bioluminescence.
+The barreleye fish is named for its large, tubular eyes encased within a transparent head; its eyes are constantly rotated upward, scanning the “skies” for prey.
+But where bioluminescence serves as camouflage for other creatures, it acts as a flag for the barreleye, whose eyes contain a pigment that filters out sunlight, allowing it to locate prey by their bioluminescence.
 Shallow(er) water barreleyes actually use counterillumination themselves, but the ability to see past the light seems distinctive to them.

 Copepods are one of the few marine animals capable of manufacturing coelenterazine.
 Their bountiful numbers and modest position on the food chain make them a main food source for many small fish, which are eaten by slightly larger fish, which are eaten by slightly larger fish, which are eaten … you get the idea.
 The molecule spreads through the food chain, allowing for the creation of light by the majority of sea life in the deep ocean.

 Genesis 1 recounts how God re-created the Earth in one week.
 But the brief descriptions of each day within the condensed account make it is easy to underestimate just how vast that creation really was.
-We tend to limit it to what’s observable with our eyes, yet what we can see consists of less than one percent of the Earth itself—with over 70 percent of that being hidden beneath water.
+We tend to limit it to what’s observable with our eyes, yet what we can see comprises less than 1 percent of the Earth itself—with over 70 percent of that being hidden beneath water.